C-Paola/Watcher/README.md

 ![Made from](https://img.shields.io/badge/From-Colombia-Yellow)

 Android application that monitors temperature, humidity and CO using the DHT22 Y MQ-9 sensor.
-It is also capable of turning on and off a buzzer and an LED that simulate an alarm.
+It is also capable of turning on and off a buzzer and a LED that simulate an alarm.
 It uses a [Firebase database](https://firebase.google.com/?hl=es), which is not available anymore, so it will display the latest measurement it took before it was taken down.

 # Requirements
 Make sure you have Java and Android Studio.